th-efool/srishti-zombie-iitr-unity-virtual_reality/README.md

 **Srishti**, established in **1958**, has long served as a platform for practical innovation and creative engineering at IIT Roorkee.
 Our project aligns with this legacy by transforming a historically significant real-world structure into an interactive virtual environment.

-### Concept

-We built a **VR zombie survival game** set inside a **digitally reconstructed version of IIT Roorkee’s iconic James Thomson Building**.
-The objective was not merely to create a game, but to demonstrate how **virtual reality can reimagine familiar physical spaces**, enabling experiential learning, exploration, and engagement through interactive systems.

-Players navigate the James Thomson Building in VR, encountering hostile AI entities, managing limited resources, and making real-time survival decisions.
-The environment retains the architectural identity of the original structure while introducing gameplay-driven tension and immersion.

 <table>
   <tr>
     <td colspan="2" align="center">